freePKC/freePKC.project/README.md

 # Computer Tech Final Project

-## Motion Detected Night Light
+## Car Indicator

-A motion sensor will detect movement.
-When it does, it will send a signal to the light, which will turn on.
+A sideswitch will be in the middle, when switched to the right, the 4 LED's will turn on and off in sequential order, same thing on the left.
+This will happen for 5 seconds before turning off.